tguillot/TodoApp/README.md

 - All styling and css, as well as responsiveness to screen (mobile friendly)

-## How To Use and Run In Local
+## How To Run In Local and Use

+To run in local:
+- Download all files into local keeping the same folder structure
+- If you don't have it already, download and install node js: https://nodejs.org/en/download/ (npm will install aswell automatically)
+- Run in the terminal `npm install --save react-redux`
+- In the terminal, in the todo app folder run `npm start`
+- with a browser open the ip address where the app is runing
+- list your todos!

-How to...
+How to use App:

 ## Folder Structure